chengchingwen/Transformers.jl/README.md

 5. Interpolation

     we also support interpolation, so you can use a variable to hold a substructure or the unroll number.
+But **notice** that the interpolation variable should always be at the top level of the module since we can only get that value with `eval`.

 ```julia
 N = 3